AdamERoq/gitBranching/README.md

-This is the edit of the main branch <br>
+This should create a conflict <br>

 This is the edit of the test branch